223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 It's a domain modeling tool which can generate various schema definitions.
 Although there are not so many differences among them, hodur can define model definition as edn in contrast to umlaut's GraphQL like definition.
-Hodur uses [datascript](https://github.com/tonsky/datascript) internaly to generate meta-database.
+Hodur uses [datascript](https://github.com/tonsky/datascript) internally to generate meta-database.
 And each plugins queries it to generate their schemas.
-The following is the model definition of horndur.
+The following is the model definition of hodur.

 ```clojure:resources/graphql_server/schema.edn
 [^{:lacinia/tag true